(This post was last published on May 4th, 2016. It’s been updated for accuracy and completeness.)

 This is a lot to handle and track when you don’t have physical possession of the product.
 This process will have to be thoroughly developed before thinking about selling products via drop shipping.

 Communicating Order Status with Customer

 Unlike when an item is purchased in-store, the customer isn’t going to be able to walk out with their product in-hand as they originally planned.
-They have to trust you to deliver as promised.
+They must trust you to deliver as promised.

-Retailers must keep customers informed of when they can expect to receive their item and when it is shipped.
+Retailers must keep customers informed of when they can expect to receive their item and when it’s shipped.
 You don’t want to keep your customers in the dark throughout the process.

 When shipping status notifications comes from the supplier, it can be hard to track and communicate it with the customer.
-Your software has to be able to do it though to keep your customer informed.
+Your software must be able to do it to keep your customer informed.

 What to Do Next